elixir-europe/biohackathon-europe/projects.md

 > ### **Project selection criteria for BioHackathon Europe 2025**
 >
-> Projects will be evaluated based on:
+> Thank you for submitting your project proposals.
+The call for proposals is now closed.
+Projects will be evaluated based on:
 > - Commitment to attending
 > - Collaboration
 > - Balancing veterans and newcomers